adoreblvnk/linux_mint_setup/README.md

 ### Manual Configurations

-*NOTE: The "Windows" key is referred to as the "Super" key.*

-*NOTE: Launch the Menu via the Super key.*
+*NOTE: The "Windows" key is referred to as the "Super" key.
+Launch the Menu via the Super key.*

 **Applying MacOS Theme**